BenchmarkXPRT/Public-AIXPRT-Resources/Installation readmes/AIXPRT TensorFlow Ubuntu Readme.md

     ```
 3. Install TensorFlow 1.14

-   * NOTE : Workloads are built and tested with TensorFlow 1.14 and do not support the latest TensorFlow 2.0 version.
+   * Note: Workloads are built and tested with TensorFlow 1.14 and do not support the latest TensorFlow 2.0 version.

    * For instructions to install on Intel CPU and AMD CPU, follow [TensorFlow Website](https://www.tensorflow.org/install/)    NVIDIA GPU NVIDIA [TensorFlow GPU Website](https://www.tensorflow.org/install/gpu)